cal2195/HaskellComplexity/README.md

 architectures.
 A simple message passing abstraction forms the basis of all communication.

 This project provides a command line switch for starting the application in master or worker mode.
-It is implemented using the work-pushing pattern described in http://www.well-typed.com/blog/71/.
+It is implemented using the work-stealing pattern described in http://www.well-typed.com/blog/71/.
 Comments below describe how it operates.
 A docker-compose.yml file is provided that supports the launching of a master and set of workers.

 To use, build and do somethign like the following to start some clients: